 Here’s what another reader said, on the same article:

 “I have been married for almost 6 years now and we have 2 beautiful children,” says H. “He has a 17 year old daughter from a previous marriage who hates my guts.
 I am not too fond of her, either.
 My husband and I have lost all sexual intimacy.
 I am a law student and a stay at home mom.
 He wants me to quit school and not work and he also doesn’t like ANY of my friends or relatives.
 I have no social life and have lost my sense of self…I feel very alone and like he is trying to trap me.
 He hangs out with his friends secretively or comes home reeking of alcohol, he breaks every promise he makes to our kids and me.
 I don’t want to give up any more of myself and I shouldn’t have to.
 I want to stay together for our kids and because I think I still love him.
 I am very lonely, and this makes me scared to leave him because I don’t know if I can do this by myself.
 I also don’t want to take away the only father figure my kids have just because I’m lonely – I don’t want to punish them for my feelings…help!”

-Remember that feelings of love come and go – and so does sexual intimacy
+Remember that feelings of love and intimacy come and go

 Happy marriages take work.
 Sometimes you love your husband with all your heart; other times you want to wring his big fat neck.
 This is normal – and so is not feeling loving and gushy all the time.
 Real marriage isn’t like the movies, my friends.

-Be honest: is your husband willing and able to work on your marriage?
+Ask yourself: is your husband willing to work on your marriage?

 I always hesitate to suggest marriage counseling because it’s such a pat answer, but it can be so effective!
 An objective professional therapist can help you.
 He or she can point out what you may be missing, help you get on track, and give you tools to rebuild a happy marriage.
 A counselor can also help you see if divorce is the answer to your current unhappiness.